loftwah/ubuntu-box/scripts/collection/thegoogle/design.md

 ## 11. Deployment Notes

-- You can deploy to DigitalOcean using App Platform, Managed Redis, and Spaces (set to `syd1`).
-- Consider using PostgreSQL in production.
+* Deploy the application on a DigitalOcean Droplet in the `syd1` region (closest to Melbourne) for lower latency and better performance.
+* Install Redis directly on the Droplet to simplify architecture and reduce costs.
+Vertically scale the Droplet as needed to handle increased workload.
+* Use DigitalOcean Spaces in the `syd1` region for file storage, such as reports and PDF attachments.
+Configure Spaces credentials in the `.env` file.
-- Automate database backups (for example, via cron jobs or scheduled tasks).
+* Automate database backups using cron jobs or scheduled tasks to ensure data integrity.

 ---